traxconn/talkino/readme.txt

 = Why is the phone number as one of the contact methods does not display on the desktop? =

-Since the phone number can only be called on mobile, therefore our team has hidden the phone number on the Talkino chatbox on mobile.
+Since the phone number can only be called on mobile, therefore our team has hidden the phone number on the Talkino on mobile.

 = Can I translate Talkino to another language? =